krobot-framework/krobot-docs/making-commands.md

 }).register();
 ```

 Here, the anonymous function is the command call action.
-We registered a command with the path '!hello \[message\]' that will trigger our function when called.
+We registered a command with the path `!hello [message]` that will trigger our function when called.

-**Don't forget the .register\(\); or it will do nothing but return the created command without registering it.**
+**Don't forget the `.register();` or it will do nothing but return the created command without registering it.**

 Then, we send the message :